One of the most important things you’re going to do for your business is to build your email list.

 You’ll want to reach the most active and engaged part of your audience by creating something for the most read posts on your website.

-Once you have created it, use the software to get it up on your site so that it can be downloaded, and you can make list building a priority.
-The faster you get it up, the faster you’ll start building your list.
+Once you have created it, use the software to get it up on your site so they can download it, and you can make list building a priority.
+The faster you get it up, the faster you’ll build your list.

 Ends Side Bar Blindness